SalatielSauer/OGZ-Editor/README.md

 <hr>

+Below is a general guide, you can find more information about JSOCTA properties in [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Map Variables
 To apply mapvars you can use the `mapvars({})` function.
 Pay special attention to their types, strings must be enclosed in double quotes and RGB colors must be defined as arrays.
 ```js